klirix/svn/README.md

 ## How would I deploy it to AWS?

-I'd setup a CloudFormation to pickup code from the repo, build it into a docker container (dockerfile included) and deploy it into a k8s cluster with the same cookie.
+I'd setup a CloudFormation to pickup code from the repo, build it into a docker container (dockerfile included) and deploy it into a k8s cluster with traefik reverse proxy with the same cookie.

 ## Where do I see bottlenecks and how would I scale following architecture